huggingface/transformers/examples/research_projects/codeparrot/README.md

 git clone https://huggingface.co/datasets/lvwerra/codeparrot-clean-valid
 ```

-And then point the datasets loader to those directories:
+And then pass the paths to the datasets when we run the training script:

 ```bash
 accelerate launch scripts/codeparrot_training.py \